 My research focuses on discreet works and the intricate realm between private and public space.
 The terrain is circumvent, made up of components often considered as fragments, subplots and the everyday.
 I am undertaking a practical investigation into the significance of lightness and how fragments allude to something bigger than they are.

+The practice pertains to something that I call 'slighter' references and I intend to test how slight they can be.
+In other words; what kind of narrative interpretations can be established with minimal visual/verbal clues?
 I am asking the question to what extent does an audience navigate or experience the incidental, and how this can be measured within an academic research framework.
 What does a sensibility for the discreet, subtle and fleeting look like?